Prescriber.io

 The bottom line

 To reduce prescribing errors in daily practice, reconcile the medication list first, run an integrated interaction, contraindication and allergy check as you write, adjust the dose for the patient's renal and hepatic function, slow down deliberately at the high-risk moments, and document the reasoning.
 Decision-support surfaces and flags to make this fast and consistent, but you stay in the loop, verify against official sources, and sign.
-See how medication decision support catches the common misses, then run a check on your own prescriptions.
+See how medication decision support catches the common misses, or start from the clinical decision support tool and run a check on your own prescriptions.

 See Prescriber.io check a prescription